 Stir to combine…

-Drop in 4 tablespoons or 1/2 of a stick of room temp unsalted butter.
+Drop in 4 tablespoons (or a 1/2 stick) of softened unsalted butter.

 Use a pastry blender to work the butter into the flour and sugar.

 Until the butter basically disappears into the dry ingredients.